nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `findexact KEYWORD...`, `fexact KEYWORD...`, `finde KEYWORD...`, `fe KEYWORD...`

-> * The search is the similar to `find` except it **does not** search for substring matches and **does not** search for dates. e.g `do project` will match `do School project` but not `do School projects`
+> * The search is the similar to `find` except it **does not** search for substring matches and **does not** search for dates. e.g `do project` will match `do School project` but not `do School projects` (_`projects` does not match `project`_)

 ### 3.10 Google Calendar.

 #### Google Calendar is popular, and KIT knows.

-Google Calendar operations are supported in KIT.
+KIT provides support for Google Calendar users.

-To use Google Calendar with KIT, we first require your permission to read and add event to your Google Calendar. <strong>Note: Google Calendar related commands requires the internet to work.</strong>
+To use Google Calendar with KIT, we first require your permission for access to your Google Calendar. <strong>Note: Google Calendar related commands requires the internet to work.</strong>

-> * The request will automatically open in your default browser permission is requested.
+> * The request will automatically open in your default browser.
-> * Log in to your Google account and approve the request to use this feature.
+> * Log in to your Google account and approve our request to access your calendar.
 > * You only need to do this for the first time.

 ### 3.10.1 Import events from Google Calendar: `gg`

-#### Do you have to copy-paste your events in Google Calendar?
+#### Do you have to copy and paste your events from Google Calendar?
 Of course not!

 You can import your google calendar with the `getgoogle` command.